TheGhouls/oct/doc/running_tests.rst

     turrets: 1, elapsed: 20.0   transactions: 4906  timers: 4906  errors: 0

 So...
 That's it ?
 And yes that's it !
-You've successfuly ran your first OCT test !
+You've successfuly run your first OCT test !

 Once the test have ended you should see the following output :